 The Board has considered the relationship and status of each director.
-As of the date hereof, the Board currently consists of Eight (8) directors of which six (6) are independent.
+As of the date hereof, the Board currently consists of five (5) directors of which four (4) are independent.
 Messrs.
-Bruington, Cushing, Kelafant, Marole, McGinley and Scowcroft do not have any material business relationships with the Company and are therefore considered independent under the Governance Guidelines and otherwise independent under the National Instrument 52-110, Audit Committees (NI52-110) for the purpose of sitting on the Company's Audit Committee.
-Mr. Bruchs and Dr. de Wit are not independent in that both provided services to the Company for remuneration or compensation in 2017.
+Bruington, Kelafant, Marole, and Scowcroft do not have any material business relationships with the Company and are therefore considered independent under the Governance Guidelines and otherwise independent under the National Instrument 52-110, Audit Committees (NI52-110) for the purpose of sitting on the Company's Audit Committee.
+Mr. Bruchs is not independent in that he provided services to the Company for remuneration or compensation in 2018.